vmware/vic-product/docs/user_doc/vic_vsphere_admin/vi_reqs.md

 # Virtual Infrastructure Requirements <a id="vireqs"></a>

-You must ensure that the vCenter Server instance and ESXi hosts on which you are deploying vSphere Integrated Containers appliance and virtual container hosts (VCHs) meet certain requirements.
+You must ensure that the vCenter Server instance and ESXi hosts on which you are deploying the vSphere Integrated Containers appliance and virtual container hosts (VCHs) meet certain requirements.

 - [License Requirements](#license)
 - [vSphere Integrated Containers Appliance Requirements](#appliancereqs)